 Caring for your staff and volunteers year-round should be a priority, but Christmas is the perfect time to express appreciation with a gift.
 Here’s a list of what I’ve given my ministry leaders throughout the years.
 Some gift ideas are cheaper than others, but they’re all practical, affordable, and doable.

-—A resource related to youth ministry or personal growth is ideal for investing in people who are investing in others.
-This year we’re giving each of our junior high leaders Kurt Johnston’s book 99 Thoughts About Junior High Ministry.
+A resource related to youth ministry or personal growth is ideal for investing in people who are investing in others.
+One year we gave each of our junior high leaders Kurt Johnston’s book 99 Thoughts About Junior High Ministry.
 Consider also: The Jesus-Centered Life: 40 Devotions for Teenagers by Rick Lawrence and Grow Down by Ken Castor.

 What are you giving your leaders and volunteers this Christmas?
 I’d love to hear your gift ideas!